Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

 Coming out and questioning are immensely difficult phases in lives of queer people and a lack of emotional or personal support can send a sane mind spiraling into clutches of anxiety and depression.

-The lack of visibility of LGBTQIA+ NGOs in colleges and campuses also leads to isolation of queer individuals in colleges.
+The lack of visibility of LGBTQIA+ NGOs in colleges and campuses also leads to the isolation of queer individuals in colleges.

 Apps To The Rescue